writethedocs/www/docs/conf/portland/2020/example-proposal.rst

 Use this opportunity to show the selection committee that you empathize with your audience.
 Help them think: "Oh yes, this talk could help me when I do X in my work!"

 Our audience creates documentation primarily for software.
-Given the variety of tools used for software documentation, we rarely accept talks that focus on a specific software tool.
+Given the variety of tools used for software documentation, we rarely accept talks that focus on a specific software tool or set of tools.
+Talks that discuss tools should also discuss the wider context, applications, and implications of implementing the tools.

 Our audience goes beyond the technical writing community.
 Here's a typical demographic distribution of people who attend our conferences: